Ipswich engine shed: Closure

-The depot was closed on 6 May 1968 with fuelling facilities for locomotives being provided at Ipswich railway station.
-The last diesel locomotive - a Class 15 - underwent maintenance at the depot on 5 May 1968.

-Maintenance of the remaining shunter fleet was undertaken at Colchester.
+The last diesel locomotive maintenance was carried out on a Class 15 locomotive on 5 May 1968, and the depot was closed on 6 May 1968.
+Fuelling facilities for locomotives were then provided at Ipswich railway station, and maintenance of the remaining shunter fleet was undertaken at Colchester.

-The depot remained empty for about a week before a number of engineers maintenance trains were stabled there.
+The depot remained empty for about a week before a number of engineers' maintenance trains were stabled there.

 A number of withdrawn British Rail Class 15 locomotives were stored on site during the 1970s.

-During the early 1980s the site was used as the electrification depot for the extension of the overhead wiring from Colchester to Harwich.
-Ipswich (May 1985) and Norwich.

-The site was used for the celebration of 150 years of the Eastern Union Railway in 1996.
+During the early 1980s the site was used as the electrification depot for the extension of the overhead wiring from Colchester to Harwich, Ipswich (May 1985) and Norwich.
+Celebration of 150 years of the Eastern Union Railway was held at the site in 1996.

-After closure of the depot the Carriage and Wagon Works continued for many years closing in 1994.
-The site was used to store some locomotives between 2000 and 2001 before demolition c 2003.
+After closure of the depot the Carriage and Wagon Works continued until 1994.
+The site was used to store some locomotives between 2000 and 2001 before demolition c.
+2003.
 Wagon repairs were carried out in Ipswich Lower Yard after this date.

 Class 37 locomotive 37379 was named 'Ipswich WRD, Quality Approved' in recognition of the work the depot undertook.

 The site today is occupied by a housing estate.